-- Providing online data reduction guides for a range of ALMA observing modes.
-These CASA guides can be found here: http://casaguides.nrao.edu and more information on CASA can be found here: http://casa.nrao.edu. - Principal Investigator (PI) data reduction and imaging, including pipeline processing and coordinating and managing the calibration, imaging, and delivery of PI data products through the ALMA Archive and the delivery of calibrated measurement sets through htaccess. - NAASC Community Day events, often hosted by ALMA Ambassadors (Section 8), including the development of the strategic plans and initiatives to grow and educate the ALMA user base through the use of schools, tutorials, and workshops. - Overall management of the ALMA Helpdesk activities including routine ticket reviews, enforcement of ticket service level agreements and formulation of new Knowledgebase articles based on user questions.
-In addition, enhancing the use of the NRAO forums so users can discuss questions on a peer-to-peer level. - Review and assistance in the preparation of the ALMA documentation including the Call for proposals, Proposer's Guide, Users' Policies, ALMA Primer, Technical Handbook, Guide to the NA ARC, software user guides, and additional documentation on how to access NAASC services. - Face-to-face visitor support including data reduction visitors, visiting scientists, and sabbatical visits. - Operating a copy of the ALMA data archive including LUSTRE access and management of users to the NRAO cluster-processing pipeline. - Extension and Optimization of Capabilities (EOC) work and activities.
-There are still many EOC activities remaining and NAASC staff interface with the Joint ALMA Observatory (JAO) and the ALMA Science Advisory Committees on setting the priorities of ongoing EOC work as needed for the completion of these activities for future Cycles. - Providing opportunities for student funding and page charge support for U.S. investigators. - Active participation in broadening participation and other science outreach events and working very closely with the NRAO Department of Diversity and Inclusion (ODI) to promote STEM education through a wide range of initiatives.
+- NAASC Community Day events, often hosted by ALMA Ambassadors (Section 9), including the development of the strategic plans and initiatives to grow and educate the ALMA user base through the use of schools, tutorials, and workshops. - Overall management of the ALMA Helpdesk activities including routine ticket reviews, enforcement of ticket service level agreements and formulation of new Knowledgebase articles based on user questions. - Review and assistance in the preparation of the ALMA documentation including the Call for proposals, Proposer's Guide, Users' Policies, ALMA Primer, Technical Handbook, Guide to the NA ARC and the NAASC, software user guides, and additional documentation on how to access NAASC services. - Face-to-face visitor program including data reduction visits of principal investigators (or co-I), or any scientist doing archival research.
+We also provide support for visiting scientists, and sabbatical visits.

+Operating a copy of the ALMA data archive including LUSTRE access and management of users to the

+NRAO cluster-processing pipeline.

+- Extension and Optimization of Capabilities (EOC) work and activities.
+There are still many EOC activities remaining and NAASC staff interface with the JAO and the ALMA Science Advisory Committees on setting the priorities of ongoing EOC work as needed for the completion of these activities for future Cycles. - Providing opportunities for student funding and page charge support for U.S. investigators. - Science outreach events, especially working very closely with the NRAO Department of Diversity and Inclusion (ODI) to promote STEM education through a wide range of initiatives.

-4 Essential Resources
+5 Essential Resources

-4.1 The ALMA Science Portal
+5.1 The ALMA Science Portal